miharothl/lab-cs-data-structures-and-alghoritms/p2-show-me-the-data-structures/explanation.md

 ## Problem 6: Union and Intersection

-To solve Union of the two Linked Lists, I used Map to find the frequency of the elements in both lists.
-I needed to loop through the linked list
+The Union of the two Linked Lists' solution involved using a Map to find the frequency of the elements in both lists first.
+I needed to loop through the linked lists
-O(n) and set items to the Map O(1).
-To populate the Union Linked List I implemented the `insert` method which inserts elements at constant time.
+(O(n)) and set items to the Map (O(1)).
+To populate the Union Linked List I implemented the `insert` method that inserts elements at constant time O(1).

 Solving the Intersection involved one additional step.
 I needed to transform each linked list into a Set by using Map.
 After that
 I was able to calculate the Intersection by using another Map as a frequency counter.